rajeshvkothari/oom/Internal/NEW_GIN_README.md

 		Click on 'SUBMIT' and add comment then click on 'COMMIT & SUBMIT'.
 	 	```

-		Note : when we click on any application like SDC, VID, etc then it returns an error msg as follows
+		Note : If any ONAP componants returns a error message as follows, eg.(SDC, VID) then open the link in a new tab of windows Browser.

 		"It looks like the webpage at https://sdc.api.fe.simpledemo.onap.org:30207/sdc1/portal might be having issues, or it may have moved permanently to a new web address."

-		To overcome this issue we have to open that link in a new tab of a browser then it will work.

     - Update AAI with the following REST requests using POSTMAN.